 Teaching

 As a teaching artist, I am driven by similar motives in my studio and in my classroom.
-When making a new piece I respond to my sensory experience in the world and communicate my observations and ideas in a visual language both universal and individual.
-As an educator, I curate an experience for my students to observe, explore, and experience, asking them to engage in big questions and ideas as well as giving them space for individual responses and reflection.
+When creating a new piece, I respond to my sensory experiences in the world and communicate my observations and ideas through a visual language that is both universal and individual.
+As an educator, I curate an experience that allows students to observe, explore, and engage with big questions and ideas, while also providing space for individual responses and reflection.

 When working on a collage, I am seeking relationships between fragments and ways to bring them together in new configurations.
 I give these cut elements space to move and “talk” to each other until it seems they have landed in a place of purposeful connection.
-I see the classroom as a part of the whole community in which we live, and I prioritize community-based practical learning experiences.
-As an educator, the more I de-center myself and center the students, the more we can achieve high levels of shared learning and community.
+I see the classroom as part of the whole community in which we live, and I prioritize community-based practical learning experiences to achieve high levels of shared learning.

 When looking at a finished artwork, I still see the evidence of process; this ability is a hallmark of hands-on experience and critical creative inquiry.
 In the role of teacher, I use this understanding to guide students in placing value on their process, not only their product.
 I help them build confidence in their own acts of curiosity, discovery, and reflection.
 As an artist, I understand that the context in which I live and made the piece is part of its story.
 As the teacher, I offer guidance and tools for students to read these stories in artworks, building visual literacy and becoming informed and empathetic participants in our visual culture.

-Courses that I teach for Curriculum and Instruction include: Elementary Art Methods (EDCI 325), Integrated Praciticum II (EDCI 409), Secondary Art Methods (EDCI 436) Art Methods Practicum (EDCI 446)
+Courses that I teach for Curriculum and Instruction include: Elementary Art Methods (EDCI 325), Integrated Practicum II (EDCI 409), Secondary Art Methods (EDCI 436), Art Methods Practicum (EDCI 446)

 Consulting at Palouse Prairie Charter School

-During the 2023/2024 school year I worked with the faculty and staff at Palouse Prairie Charter School in Moscow, Idaho to develop and pilot a school-wide K-8 art program to enhance students’ learning of foundational art skills and ability to create high-quality final products embedded in semester-long, interdisciplinary learning expeditions.
-Through this work, I was able to establish communication avenues with the classroom teachers for collaborative brainstorming and planning and worked with every K-6 class to explore techniques in a variety of media and a range of artistic skills.
-When possible, University of Idaho Art and Education students supported classroom art instruction.
+During the 2023/2024 school year, I worked with the faculty and staff at Palouse Prairie Charter School in Moscow, Idaho, to develop and pilot a school-wide K-8 art program to enhance students’ learning of foundational art skills and ability to create high-quality final products embedded in semester-long, interdisciplinary learning expeditions.
+The program is now in its 2nd year, thanks to ongoing support from the Idaho Commission on the Arts.
 Consulting in this capacity allows me to keep a fresh perspective and practice while supporting the needs of the school.
-The time spent in the school this year has helped me better imagine the future of the PPCS K-8 art program and continue to create the structures and funding needed to fully achieve our vision.
-Art education is essential!

 Workshops for artAbility